BioBoost/word-blaster-solution/README.md

 ### Step 4 - Some Game Logic

 Basic game logic consists of asking the user to repeat a certain number of words.
 This can be accomplished by a simple `for` construct.
 In this step the code is placed in main.
 Next steps will refactor this.

+### Step 5 - A Game class

+This kind of logic cannot be kept in main.
+This typically screams for a `Game` class with a basic `play()` method. `WordList` will also need to be moved as attribute of `Game` (composition).

+Tip: Just move the `for` loop into the `play()` method and check out what extra information you need for the code to work.

+This still requires some serious refactoring.